forestgrape/coronavirus/index.md

 - The coronavirus transmission can be smoke like.
 A neighbours candle won't harm through doors.
 But if you are at a place with an indoor barbecue (many people dry coughing), wearing a mask is a good idea.
 This can be the case in a train with people coughing or in a hospital treating Covid-19 patients.

 ### Abstract
 A new dry form transmission model for Betaviruses is proposed.
-It is known that Sars-Cov-1 has the unusual ability to survive in dry form, this gives makes a dry form transmission possible.
+It is known that Sars-Cov-1 has the unusual ability for viruses to survive in dry form, this makes a dry form transmission possible and also likely to occur since evolutionary "drive" is needed to devolop this ability.
 The transmission models described in literature [a recent recommended review is 22]  for viruses are:
 * Contact (direct and indirect via fomites)
 * Droplets